 I thought about one of my favorite vegetables, and certainly one of the most gorgeous — beets.

-If you love to cook (or even just eat!), vegetarian, vegan, or not, you’ll adore The Vegetarian Flavor Bible.
+If you love to cook (or even just eat!), vegetarian, vegan, or not, I think you’ll love The Vegetarian Flavor Bible.

-Enjoy every last spoonful of this beautiful soup!
+Enjoy every last spoonful of this beautiful Vegan Beet Soup!

-Beets, tarragon and olive oil are a beautiful culinary combination according to the Vegetarian Bible, and it's proven to be true in this delicious and beautiful bowl of Garlic-Tarragon Beet Soup!
+This Vegan Beet Soup recipe highlights fresh garlic and tarragon.
+It's a beautiful culinary combination according to the Vegetarian Flavor Bible, and it's proven to be true in this delicious soup.

 - 2 pounds fresh beets with their greens intact (about 4 large beets)